-My name is Jessica Chew and I am an aspiring political economist from Australia, with a background in International Development.
+My name is Jessica Chew and I am a data analyst from Australia, with a background in International Development.
 My personal mission is to work towards a world where every single person has a good quality of life.
 I believe there are fundamental injustices in our world and that we live in societies fraught with gross inequality and poverty.
 I am a big picture and systems thinker, and I enjoy studying and proposing solutions to the root causes of complex economic and social issues.

 After having worked in a traditional International Non-Government Organisation in Cambodia for two years, whose mission was to end poverty through education, I began to understand that an inclusive and sustainable economy is a necessary requirement to lift people out of poverty around the world.
 The overarching challenges that our world faces now, from growing inequality, growth of precarious work and environmental degradation have their roots in economic policy-making.
 We have an economic system that is driven by a perverse set of incentives and exploitative behaviour, and there is a need to step back and assess the core values that underpin our society.